kkernick/antimony/README.md

 ### Packaging

-If you want to install Antimony without the help of a package manager, just run the `deploy` script.
+If you want to install Antimony without the help of a package manager, just run the `cargo-deploy` script.
 Otherwise, you can use `fpm` to build a package for your distribution.
 Simply execute `fpm -t package_type` to output the package.

 You’ll need the following dependencies to run the package script:
 * `fpm` (Recommended through `gem install fpm`)